uibk-dps-teaching/ps_os_2024/README.md

 All programming exercise solutions you hand in **must** compile properly on the [ZID-GPL server](https://www.uibk.ac.at/zid/systeme/linux/lpccs_4/benutzeranleitung_zid-gpl.html).
 The easiest way of ensuring this is by developing on ZID-GPL directly, either through a terminal or using an editor/IDE with support for remote development via SSH (such as [Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh)).

+**Important**: Facing issues with your system is not a valid excuse for only partially completing exercise sheets or avoiding them entirely.
+If you encounter difficulties, use ZID-GPL.

 ## Connecting to ZID-GPL via SSH